 - Review of Franchise Disclosure Documents (FDDs) and franchise agreements

 - Purchase and sale of existing franchises and dealerships

 - Litigation with franchisors and other franchise-related disputes

 - Formation of dealer groups and franchisee associations

 These are all common scenarios where franchisees and dealers need to be extremely careful to protect themselves and proactively address any issues that could lead to trouble down the line.
 This is where having an experienced franchise attorney comes into play.

-How Do You Choose the Best Franchise Attorney for Your Specific Needs?
+How Do You Choose the Best Franchisee Attorney for Your Specific Needs?

 These days, there are several law firms that bill themselves as “franchise law firms,” and many other firms offer advice for franchise-related matters while also representing clients in a wide range of other areas.
 But, if you need legal advice for a franchise or dealership, shouldn’t you hire a lawyer who focuses exclusively on the issues that matter to you?

 Franchise laws are complicated and the issues that arise in franchise and dealership relationships can be even more nuanced and complex.
 To make sure you receive competent, unbiased legal representation, you should consider choosing a law firm that only represents franchisees and dealers.

 Where Can You Find Accurate, Up-To-Date Information on the State and Federal Laws That Govern Franchise Relationships?